Creating an Order

 Create Order - Purchase Details

 Purchase Details allows you to provide additional information about an order to your customer within the Skipify wallet.
-As seen below, this feature appears in the top of the Skipify wallet and allows you to pass text-based information to your customers.
+In the following example, this feature appears in the top of the Skipify wallet and allows you to pass text-based information to your customers.

 Given the flexibility of Purchase Details, you can choose to provide customers with many different types of information.
-Below includes an example where a merchant is providing details about the item count, store address, and pickup time.
+The image below includes an example where a merchant is providing details about the item count, store address, and pickup time.

-Merchant Portal provides a mechanism for demoing the Purchase Details feature.
-This can be helpful prior to implementation.
+Skipify provides a mechanism for demoing the Purchase Details feature which can be helpful prior to implementation.

 purchaseDetails Parameters